PatrickHechler/primitive-code/README.md

     * `03 00 <RELATIVE_LABEL (48-bit)>`

 `CALO <PARAM>, <CONST_PARAM>`
-* sets the instruction pointer to position of the label
+* sets the instruction pointer to position of the summ of the parameters
 * and pushes the current instruction pointer to the stack
 * definition:
     * `[SP] <- IP`